joomla-projects/j4adminui/README.md

 For detailed instructions please visit https://docs.joomla.org/J4.x:Setting_Up_Your_Local_Environment

 You will need:
-- PHP - basically the same as you need for running a Joomla Site, but you need the cli (command line interface) Version (see https://docs.joomla.org/Configuring_a_LAMPP_server_for_PHP_development)
+- PHP - basically the same as you need for running a Joomla Site, but you need the cli (command line interface) Version (see https://docs.joomla.org/Configuring_a_LAMPP_server_for_PHP_development).
+Ldap server should be active.
- ##### PHP LDAP should be active for composer
-	For activating LDAP in windows Follow given steps-
-		1. To istall LDAP in windows open xampp/wampp or any local host's apache configuration.
-		2. Open PHP.ini file.
-		3. remove the comment which contain extension=ldap now try composer install.
-	For activating LDAP in LINUX Follow given steps-
-		1. Do sudo apt-get install php5-ldap.
-		2.Reboot apache.
 - Composer - for managing Joomla's PHP Dependencies.
 For help installing composer please read the documentation at https://getcomposer.org/doc/00-intro.md
 - Node.js - for compiling Joomla's Javascript and SASS files.
 For help installing Node.js please follow the instructions available on https://nodejs.org/en/
 - Git - for version management.
 Download from here https://git-scm.com/downloads (MacOS users can also use Brew and Linux users can use the built-in package manager, eg apt, yum, etc).